mdsdanny/SeleniumOO/README.md

 ```

-1.  **Constructor** - *Constructor* - The constructor gets the SOOFramework object already instantiated.
+1.  **Constructor** - The constructor gets the SOOFramework object already instantiated.
 And creates the GooglePage to be tested.
 Also the config file is keeped in context(if we decide to implement a config file).
-2.  **testGoogle()** - *testGoogle()* - Here we navigate to the the page and we make sure to validate the elements on our GooglePage.
+2.  **testGoogle()** - Here we navigate to the the page and we make sure to validate the elements on our GooglePage.
 Finally we perform the search action.
-4.  **tearDown()** - *tearDown()* - This is just for closing the browser instance.
+4.  **tearDown()** - This is just for closing the browser instance.
 Of course will depend if you want to implemented here or any other place of your suite.

 ## Authors
 * **Daniela Sánchez** - *Java Developer* - (https://github.com/mdsdanny)